ronilaukkarinen/tweetdeck-classic/README.md

 Tweetdeck Classic is a Google Chrome extension for Twitter (used to be also for Facebook, Foursquare and Google Buzz, but Twitter guys ruined it, again) with UI developed further from the original Tweetdeck.

-**Please note:** After Google Chrome update 28.0.1500 Chrome has [rich notifications](http://lifehacker.com/chrome-update-brings-rich-notifications-to-all-users-722534872) and webkit/html notifications won't display any longer.
-If you'd like to see the popups, disable new notifications from chrome://flags.

 This extension won't update automatically!
 It also forces the theme look like it is, so not much customizations available through admin panels.
 All credit, honor and glory to Twitter Inc!
 I do not own this software.

 Installation